chi-bias-trust/chi-bias-trust.github.io/1-Schedule.md

-## :books: Come Prepared: Bias Clusters and Provocation Scenarios
+## 📚 Come Prepared: Bias Clusters and Provocation Scenarios

 We are sharing a bias 'cheat sheet' to help you think about the different categories of biases that can exist in human-AI interactions.
 First, a reading on the key cognitive bias clusters we'll be drawing on during the workshop.
 Buster Benson's Cognitive Bias Cheat Sheet is a great orienting resource that organises the landscape of biases around four core problems our brains are trying to deal with: